MarcinKadziolka/nerf-gui/README.md

 ### But how we do get the representation?

 This process repeats thousands of times (usually we have 40-70 pictures, each 400x400 pixels, and rays are shot through every pixel), giving the model the ability to distinguish different points from each other.
-Simplifying: if it has seen a point from one angle and it's yellow, then it makes a prediction of the same point from a different angle, and it's still yellow, how probable is it that this point is still yellow when viewed from the middle of the two angles?
+Simplifying: if it has seen a point from one angle and it's yellow, then it makes a prediction of the same point from a different angle, and it's still yellow, how probable is it that this point remains yellow when viewed from the middle of the two angles?

 ![](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExMzZmMGpnanE3dTNta3hycnFpcmtrcHM5YzdzbGVrZzlrNXpkMjdwYSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/jXqwRj5eXtbOfxF9yd/giphy.gif)